Survivability Rankings for Coffee Shop in Atlanta

 Try StreetSpring to see if this location is still the best and see if there are locations to rent in this area right now.

-On the other hand, in Amal Heights, the worst possible location could result in making ~15.4% less than the average location in the city.
+On the other hand, in Perkerson, the worst possible location could result in making ~17.4% less than the average location in the city.

-Choosing the right address is the highest-leverage decision for any brick-and-mortar entrepreneur.
+Location is the single strongest predictor of whether a business thrives or fails.
 Opening a Coffee Shop in Atlanta requires careful location choice.
-Across 107 neighborhoods analyzed, the overall average survival chance for a new Coffee Shop is 65% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
-Two businesses on the same block can have very different survivability scores depending on their category.
+Across 31 neighborhoods analyzed, the overall average survival chance for a new Coffee Shop is 70% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
+What makes a location ideal varies by business type — foot traffic patterns, competitor proximity, and consumer demographics all play different roles.

 This can be summarized as: